WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should non-standard color spaces use vendor prefixes to avoid compatibility issues or name clashes?

-* Should black level compensation be implied in "linear spaces", such that (0,0,0) always represent absolute black in linear color values?
+* Should black level compensation be implied in "linear spaces", such that (0,0,0) always represents absolute black in linear color values?

 * Should linear-rec-2020 or non-standard color spaces be allowed to operate outside of the [0,1] range in 2D canvases?
 The current definitions of compositing and blending modes were not designed with this in mind.

 * Should it be possible to specify the color space parameter as an array representing a fallback list?
 Example: <code>canvas.getContext('2d', {colospace: ["p3", "linear-rec-2020"]});</code> would mean use p3 if possible; if not fallback to linear-rec-2020.
 Since color spaces are already feature detectable, this would be a convenience feature.

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for compositing in linear space.
 Referencing a remote ICC profile may be problematic because getContext() is synchronous.
-Could solve that by using a Blob rather than a URI for specifying the ICC profile.
+Could solve that by taking the profile arg as an ArrayBuffer (created from an ICC file Blob) rather than a URI for specifying the ICC profile file.
+    * Tenative resolution: Not for now.
+This would be very hard to implement efficiently, and there are potential interop issues with ICC support.

 ## Proposal History